evodify/genotype-files-manipulations/README.md

 # calls-files-manipulations
-Set of scripts to manupulate tab-delimited genotype calls files as well as to convert calls-files to other popular formats.
+Set of scripts to manupulate tab-delimited genotype calls files as well as to convert them to other popular formats.